 GRILLING THE MARINATED SWEET POTATOES AND MAKING THE TACOS

 Because the sweet potatoes are partially cooked, grilling takes a few minutes.
 Pre-heating the grill to 400 degrees, or medium, place the sweet potato slices directly on the grill.
-In order to get the beautiful grill lines, I flipped them every 4 minutes, 4 times, for a total of 16 minutes.
+To get the beautiful grill lines, I flipped them every 4 minutes, 4 times, for a total of 16 minutes.

-Then, simply heat the corn tortillas in a skillet on the stove or in the oven all at once.
-And, then this is my favorite part!
+Then, heat the corn tortillas in a skillet on the stove or in the oven all at once.
+And, then, this is my favorite part!
 Just like a puzzle, each grilled slice of sweet potato slips perfectly into each corn tortilla.

 Since I make this up as I go, I was thrilled that they fit so nicely, bending to accommodate the curve in the shell.
 Call it a small victory!
-Then, I topped with the avocado cilantro coleslaw I prepared earlier.
-Next, I drizzled with sriracha vegan sour cream, which of course is optional.
+Then, I topped it with the avocado cilantro coleslaw I prepared earlier.
+Next, I drizzled with sriracha vegan sour cream, which, of course, is optional.

 Tada.....sweet potato tacos!

 With a few simple ingredients and a small budget, you can make 10 tacos.
 Generally, I am optimistic when creating a new Taco Tuesday meal.
 But this sweet potato recipe is the BOMB!

 Without a doubt, I love tacos and Taco Tuesday.
 If you love tacos as much as I love tacos, check out these fun recipes.